kirkwoodwest/roto-control-bitwig-plugin-hash/README.md

 <img width="1092" alt="image" src="https://github.com/user-attachments/assets/9fa87b2a-50f2-4337-85f4-e1192957619f" />

-The first index and hash output is used by the roto-control parameter.
+The parameter index and pid hash output is used by the roto-control parameter.

 This only reports plugin hashes, internal bitwig devices are likely incorrect.
 If you have more than 500 parameters, you'll need to somehow parse it into two lists.
 Feel free to do it and make a pull request.